Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Experiments

-\textbf{Varying $\boldsymbol{n}$.} Figures~\ref{hd-n1} and \ref{hd-n2} show the average run times as $n$ varies.
+\subparagraph{Varying $\boldsymbol{n}$.} Figures~\ref{hd-n1} and \ref{hd-n2} show the average run times as $n$ varies.
 We controlled $n$ by randomly selecting a subset of data before preprocessing.
 In general, the performance of the $k$-level-based algorithm is more dependent on $n$, since a larger $n$ implies a larger number of $k$-level cells to be visited.
 However, we did see cases where the algorithm ran faster for a larger dataset.
 Of course, a larger dataset might not always end up with a larger number of $k$-level cells, especially when one only has to visit part of the $k$-level.
 Moreover, the run time scaled more dramatically for the higher dimensional dataset (COMPAS), which was aligned with our theoretical analysis.
-On the other hand, the run time of the MILP-based algorithm remained more stable across different numbers of $n$ in both datasets, even though the number of variables increased as $n$ growed.
-This suggests that the performance of the MILP-based algorithm is less sensitive to changes in $n$.
+On the other hand, the run time of the MILP-based algorithm remained more stable across different numbers of $n$ in both datasets, even though the number of (indicator) variables increased as $n$ grew.
+This suggests that the stable performance of the MILP-based algorithm is likely due to its heuristic nature.